spacelift-io/user-documentation/docs/product/security.md

 ### Private Worker Pools

 Spacelift supports the ability to host the underlying compute resources that are accessing your codebase and executing your deployments, on your own infrastructure as a [Private Worker Pool](../concepts/worker-pools.md).
 This allows customers to optionally have full control over the security of their deployments.
-Furthermore, the image used by Spacelift private workers is [open source](https://github.com/spacelift-io/spacelift-worker-image), giving customers full transparency into their private workers.
+Furthermore, the image used by Spacelift private workers is [open source](https://github.com/spacelift-io/spacelift-worker-image){: rel="nofollow"}, giving customers full transparency into their private workers.

 ### Access Private Version Control Systems